 Bigger May Not Be More Expensive

 If you are building a small house (1,100 SF or less) your cost per square foot can be much higher.
 Why?
-Well, keep this in mind: the largest cost differences between a 2,500 SF house and a 900 SF house are the cost of the modular home itself and the foundation.
+Well, keep this in mind: the largest cost differences between a 2,500 SF house and a 900 SF house are the cost of the prefabricated home itself and the foundation.
 No matter the size of your home the well, septic system, electric hookups, plumbing hookups, garage, porch, and permit costs are generally the same (now of course if your home has one bathroom instead of two the plumbing hookups will cost less, but it’s not a huge difference like the home or foundation cost).

 If you are building a small home it’s best to call us and talk it over for a more accurate price, but for estimating purposes, a very small house can range from $110 – $170 per square foot.
 For example, if you plan to build a 900 sq foot modular home, you can expect to pay somewhere between $100,000 to $153,000.